Naparima College: Campus

 Adjacent to the aforementioned section of the school, but directly joined to it, is an L-shaped building that contains a number or classrooms, an Information Technology Laboratory, storage room (neighboring the cafeteria), Staff Room (for the teaching administration) and the offices of the Principal and Vice-Principal and the Main Office.

 The washroom and shower facilities available for the student population and visitors alike are located on the western end of the campus, next to what is the Form 1 and 2 Blocks.
 These facilities are also located on the first floor of the gymnasium.

 The cafeteria (known as The Café) is located on the northernmost sector of the campus.
 It has been extensively remodeled in the last few years, with its current design covering the largest area since Naparima College was founded.

 The main section of the cafeteria, located just under what is now the Form 1S classroom of the Form 1 block, is the main area of business where students and members of the administration can trade.
 Adjacent to this is the area dubbed the Café Verandah.
 This area includes seating with tables.
 Local food merchants are also allowed to market there with permission from the administration.
 Students may purchase before and after regular school hours and during the luncheon and recess periods.
 The cafeteria staff reserves the right to bar any student from trading during class hours unless that student is accompanied with a written note provided by a member of the teaching or office administration.

-There is also a small snack bar located in what had been a security booth located at the start of the sidewalk at the top of Paradise Hill.
-It allows students and administration greater flexibility in their choice of refreshment.

 The structure known as the Principal's Residence is located a stone's throw away from the main structure and is out-of-bounds to the student population.
 It had been an old building which went unused for years until its reconstruction was proposed and eventually completed alongside the gymnasium.